Goodwin College of Education Undergraduate Admission Process

 - Application deadlines are as follows:

-- (Note for Special Education candidates: an additional SPED application is required and it is accepted from September 1 through September 31
+- for spring semester admission: Oct.
+25 (Note for Special Education candidates: an additional SPED application is required and it is accepted from Sept.
+1 through Sept.
+30)

 - ALL application items must be on file with the GCOE Office of Admissions by the listed deadline, in order for the application file to be considered complete.
 The individual components of the application may be submitted early, in separate submissions, rather than all at the same time.

 - Any paper documentation must be converted into digital format and emailed to email@example.com.
 Scans, PDFs, email attachments, and clear cell pictures are acceptable.
 No hard copies of any application document are to be dropped off in the Dean's Office.

 - The progress and status of a candidate's application are communicated via Feedback Tab in the Tk20 (after submission is fully completed there, not just started).
 Applicants must check in Tk20 for updates and notifications.

 - Use the Quick Checklist for ALL teacher preparation majors for help with completing the list of items needed for a full application.

 - The Daniel L. Goodwin College of Education expressly reserves the right to consider candidates for admission based on criteria in addition to the admission application.
 Specifically, the GCOE may deny a student admission based on information that indicates the student lacks professional judgment or has exhibited behavior that calls into question the student's suitability for the teaching profession.
 Any student denied admission to the GCOE may request review of the determination and will be afforded an opportunity to respond to the information upon which the decision is based.